 Cat Trees and Towers

 Invest in a multi-level cat tree where your furry pals can climb, rest, and survey their kingdom.
 A cat tree was the first piece I added to my own space, and it quickly became a favorite for my cats.
+If you’re also looking to build outdoor play structures for the kids, explore some fun tire playground ideas for your backyard.

 Rotating Toys

 Set up rotating toys to keep playtime fresh and exciting.
 I rotate different toys weekly, ensuring my cats always have something new to discover.
+If you need more variety, try making a few DIY cat toys to add to the mix.

 Tunnels and Hideaways